EpocDotFr/craft-n-escape/README.md

 even Javascript on the client-side.
 In addition I didn't want to mess with the SQLite => JSON processing, so instead we directly use JSON as the data storage format.

+#### The Escapists 1

   - `storage/data/1/items.json` is built by the `flask te1_extract_items_data` command by parsing the game's files (the `Data/items_*.dat` ones).
 It contains all items information.
   - `storage/data/1/recipes.json` contains all crafting recipes of the items contained in the file above.
-A recipes editor (only available locally at `http://localhost:8080/recipes-editor`) is used to convert The Escapists crafting recipes format (simple, unformatted, non-machine friendly text) to the Craft N' Escape one (relation to items IDs).
+A recipes editor (only available locally at `http://localhost:8080/recipes-editor`) is used to convert The Escapists 1 crafting recipes format (simple, unformatted, non-machine friendly text) to the Craft N' Escape one (relation to items IDs).

 Items images are extracted using, huh, a brutal solution.
 Basically, the `flask te1_extract_items_image` command edit the game's process memory for each existing items by assigning them in your weapon slot.
 A screenshot of the current weapon is then taken, the background is converted to a transparent one and the final image saved at `static/images/items/1/{item ID}.png`.

+#### The Escapists 2

+> TODO

 For more information, I suggest you do dive into the code starting with the `cnc.py` file.

 ## Credits

-  - Logos, items image, The Escapists, The Escapists © 2015 - 2017 Mouldy Toof Studios / Team17 Digital
+  - Logos, items image, The Escapists, The Escapists 2 © 2015 - 2017 Mouldy Toof Studios / Team17 Digital
   - This project isn't supported nor endorsed by Mouldy Toof Studios / Team17 Digital

 ## End words